ilyanaDev/ilyanaDevBlog/src/pages/blog/2020-06-16-using-markdown-blogs.md

 From here, you're all set to use VS Code to write Markdown.
 However, here are a few challenges I faced and how I solved them:

 * VS Code is not recognizing my txt file as Markdown, and so it will not lint (search for errors in) it.
 Solution: At the bottom right of your VS Code Window, you'll probably see the word "Plaintext" if you're having this issue.
 Click that word, and a **Select Language Mode** bar pops up at the top of your screen.
 Type in "Markdown" and select it from the dropdown menu, and you should be all set.
-"Plaintext" at the bottom of your screen should be changed to "Markdown."
+"Plaintext" at the bottom of your screen should now have changed to "Markdown."

 ![VS Code Plaintext](/img/vscode-plaintext.png "VS Code Plaintext")